sharsdylow/sharsdylow/README.md

 <br />

-I'm a self-taught passionate Fullstack developer based in the Bay Area
+I'm a passionate Fullstack developer based in the Bay Area.

 **About me**